 The population in Cumberland County is slowly aging.
 Every 10 years the over 65 years of age population shows an increase between 1 and 2%.
-The number of large households of 5 or more people makeup roughly 7% in Cumberland County and has not changed from 2000 to 2010.
-Single parent households makeup an estimated 6% in Cumberland County, however, in Carlisle Borough single parent households are more prominent at 12.5%.
-According to the 2013- 2017 ACS data, there are close to 27,000 persons living with disabilities of which 33% are living below the poverty level.
+Single parent households make up an estimated 6% in Cumberland County, however, in Carlisle Borough single parent households are more prominent at 12.5%.
+According to the 2018- 2022 ACS data, there are close to 27,000 persons living with disabilities of which 33% are living below the poverty level.
 The homeless population in Cumberland County is counted annually.